HappyStinson/rasmusnordling.se/_drafts/2019-12-xx-second-time-in-stockholm.md

 Lastly I was back where It all started (almost), at a government agency.
 This is the time where I got to discover Sundbyberg for the first time, which was cool.
 The team was the biggest yet with many consultants and dedicated testers (yes plural)!

 It was with mixed feelings that I left this assignment because I was really getting a grip on the domain and the business logic.
 I really enjoyed the company of everyone in the team, not only the colleguaes working from "Sumpan".
-This assignment also gave me valuable experience of working in a remote team.
-I also think this team got the record of amounts of After Works/Beers 🍺 in relation to amount of [Clean Code](https://www.wordnik.com/words/clean%20code) written.
+This assignment also gave me valuable experience of working in a remote team, and the team probably holds the record of amounts of After Works/Beers 🕺🍺 in relation to amount of [Clean Code](https://www.wordnik.com/words/clean%20code) written.
 Oh and before I forget, I did say we programmed in Swedish right?

 I've been very fortunate to work for tretton37 and even though every new assignment was located further away from home, they also challenged me in new ways and I have really enjoyed working and socializing with everyone of you that I met along the way.

 Also at my time with tretton37 I went to three Knowabungas (knowledge conference) in Berlin, Riga and Prague, and their developer conference [Leetspeak](https://leetspeak.se) twice.

 It's a company with very passionated people and part of the reason why I decided to leave is that my passion for writing code faded with time.
 I just couldn't see myself standing at a similar desk staring at a monitor until my retirement.

 For a short period of time I was considering becoming a "Digital Nomad" and combine me interest for traveling the world and working remote.
 I was very determined to leave Sweden and go to Australia before I turned 30.
 I later decided that I wanted to study [Songwriting at JMC Academy](https://www.jmcacademy.edu.au/courses/songwriting) which meant a combination of my dreams of moving to Australia and also to work in the music industry.
-My first contact with JMC was early in 2017 so this has been growing in my subconscious and I guess my true passion always have been music.
+My first contact with JMC was early 2017 so the thought of pursuing my passion for music has been on my mind for some time.

 Moving to tretton37 also meant I would transition into the world of [Apple](https://www.apple.com/) and upon leaving, I bought my work tools, the heavily stickerized MacBook Pro, and iPhone that I had fallen in love with.

+PICTURES from 1337, den på mig, per och jv? typ den enda jag har?
+Eller den där som fotografen tog.

 ### Recreation